Why Aliens Would Mine Asteroids—Not Enslave Humans for Gold

 Dr. John Kraus was a physicist and the designer of the Big Ear radio telescope.
 He actually invented several types of radio antennas.

-Together they excluded the possibility of the signal having been a plane, planet, asteroid, comet, satellite, space craft, ground based transmitter, or any other known natural source.
+Together they excluded the possibility of the signal having been a plane, planet, asteroid, comet, satellite, spacecraft, ground-based transmitter, or any other known natural source.

 The Wow! signal was never found again.